liorsap1/Spring-MVC-REST/README.txt

     }
 ]

-Use postman to get, put and post.
+Use postman to requests: get, put and post.
+The response will be type json.

 Get example:
 GET http://my-service/api/network?id=2